-Page

-I. Microfinance - concept and significance 1
+I. Microfinance: Concept and significance 1

 Table 1.
-Microfinance in developed and developing countries - a comparison 2
+Microfinance in developed and developing countries - A comparison 2

 II.
-Market failure: The origin of microfinance 3
+The origin of microfinance 4

 Box 1.
-Finance gap in Germany 4
+Finance gap 4

 III.
-Impact of microfinance on employment and enterprise development 4
+Impact of microfinance 5

 IV.
-The cost-effectiveness of microfinance programmes 6
+The cost-effectiveness of microfinance programmes 7

-V. Policy implications 7
+V. Policy implications 8

 VI.
 Role of the social partners 9

 VII.
 The role of the ILO 9